cozis/xHTTP/README.md

 # xHTTP
-xHTTP is an HTTP server library designed to be lightweight, fast and easy to use.
+xHTTP is an HTTP server library designed to be lightweight, fast, robust and easy to use.

 **NOTE**: It's still in the early sperimentation phase (I'm still figuring things out!)